ironcrafter54/mac2mqtt/README.md

 `mac2mqtt` is a program that allows viewing and controlling some aspects of computers running macOS via MQTT.

-This repo is a fork of bessarabov/mac2mqtt, that fixes bugs and adds features.
+This repo is a fork of bessarabov/mac2mqtt, that add MQTT Autodiscovery and a KeepAwake function for the mac.

 It publishes to MQTT: